My Approach to Helping

 Relationships are difficult, particularly the ones that are most important to us.
 Couples and Families often get stuck in unhealthy patterns with one another.
 We long to feel secure, connected and loved but end up hurt and isolated from each other.
 Therapy can help.

-I specialize in working with couples and families to improve connection and foster secure and healthy attachments.
-My approach is eclectic but is based on Emotion Focused Therapy, which addresses negative cycles of interaction and helps restore trust, heal broken relationships, increase intimacy and improve communication.
+I specialize in working with couples to improve connection and foster secure and healthy attachments.
+My approach is based on a mix of Emotion Focused Therapy and Relational Psychoanalysis, addressing negative cycles of interaction and helping to restore trust, heal broken relationships, increase intimacy and improve communication, while increasing partners' awareness of unconscious aspects of self and other.
 In my individual work I tend to take a more psychodynamic approach, focused on increasing self-awareness and understanding of one's deepest self.
-I also use play therapy, art therapy and sand tray therapy with children.

 Together we will explore how your past experiences and relationships inform how you live and function in the present, and will move into a space where you can gain a better understanding your emotions, needs and desires in order to live life more authentically and relate to others in healthier ways.